wrode/Blog/_posts/2016-08-19-Smart contracts.md

 ---

-A small but interesting digression: From the craddle of civilization when money was first invented, people were the only ones to be able to own it.
-Then, legal fictions were suddenly able to own money.
-Now, for the first time, a machine can own money.
-The consequences of this is hard to know.
+A small but interesting digression: From the craddle of civilization when money was first invented, people have been able to own money.
+Eventually, organized groups of people made up legal fictions, which were soon able to own money.
+Now, for the first time in history, a machine can own it's own money (through smart contracts).
+The consequences of this is hard to know, but we have interesting times ahead.

 <!-- Kneeel for your robot overlords picture.-->